Effects of quintessence on scattering and absorption sections of black holes: Black holes surrounded by quintessence

 and

 Where $M$ is the parameter of mass, $q$ the electric charge, and $g$ the magnetic charge of a nonlinear self-gravitating monopole, in the case of the Bardeen black hole.
-In \cite{Ghaderi:2016ttd} the authors study the thermodynamic quantities for Bardeen BH-$\omega$ assuming that the terms of higher orders of $O(r^{5})$ can be neglected and gives the same behavior.
+In \citep{Gha16} the authors studied the thermodynamic quantities for Bardeen BH-$\omega$ assuming that the terms of higher orders of $O(r^{5})$ can be neglected and give the same behavior, given that if we plot the asymptotical form of the Bardeen black hole, we can see that it has the same number of horizons and it is asymptotically flat.